11 Books Expanding Tan Lin’s Seven Controlled Vocabularies and Obituary: The Joy of Cooking, 2010

 Description

 The Appendix, which contains additional material like a draft version of the cover design, a QR code, and PR texts, is under the authorship of Tan Lin according to the colophon, but was arranged and approved by Danny Snelson.
 Lin also contributed “The Expanded Preface,” and Snelson an “Introduction” consisting only of rows of the letter “x.”
 There are also two interviews in which Tan Lin gives detailed information about his poetics and 7CV, as well as several indexes, created by Lin, Snelson, Lawrence Giffin, and Ashley Leavitt, which either record persons, titles, and objects as is customary for an index, or alternatively provide an index of first lines or simply register blank pages, barcodes, parentheses, numbers, Chinese characters, quotation marks, and so on.
-In this way, the Appendix mirrors the importance attributed to the index in the “Notes on an Edit Event” on the wiki of the event: “Why would a poetry book require an Index, which is normally used for non-fictional works?
+In this way, the Appendix mirrors the importance attributed to the index in the wiki of the event: “Why would a poetry book require an Index, which is normally used for non-fictional works?
 What makes that condition relevant and somehow necessary today?
 I think all books of poetry should have indexes not written by the author!”
+(Tan Lin, Danny Snelson, Kristen Gallagher, “Notes on an Edit Event”)

 This unconventional approach continues in the “Afterword” by Charles Bernstein, which he took from a single found source, and Lawrence Giffin’s “Select Bibliography,” which “lists all work consulted in the [event] period in question, related to the production of an Appendix to another work in question.”
 In addition, the Appendix contains documents and information that rarely see the light of day, such as the two positive reader reports that were instrumental in Wesleyan University Press accepting 7CV for publication, and the publishing contract.